fernandovldrs/fernandovldrs.github.io/_posts/2023-09-02-readout-opt.md

 # The Is and Qs of a signal

-<>/*Suppose you have, inside a dilution refrigerator at millikelvin temperature, a superconducting qubit dispersively coupled to a readout resonator.
-The resonator is coupled to a coaxial line connected to your control electronics on the exterior of the refrigerator.
-The qubit readout process consists of the following steps:
-<>- A baseband probe signal is created by an FPGA controller with 100s of MHz bandwidth;
-<>- The signal is upconverted to GHz frequencies to be near-resonance to the readout resonator;
-<>- The upconverted signal travels into the refrigerator, interacts with the system, and travels back out, and
-<>- The signal is again downconverted to baseband, and then its trace is acquired by an ADC.*/

 This is what the ADC-acquired signal looks like:
 {% include image.liquid url="/assets/readout-opt_acd_signal_noisy.png" description="Figure 1: Example of probe signal to be analyzed." %}